Advanced Practices Frequently Asked Questions

 Q. Is icing considered a modality when performed in the context of sensory stimulation?

 A. OT basic training includes sensory stimulation techniques that include icing used for facilitation/inhibition.
-When used in this capacity, it is not considered a modality requiring advanced practice certification.
+When used in this capacity, it is not considered a modality requiring advanced practice approval.

 Q. Is biofeedback used with someone who has difficulty swallowing advanced practice?